Thank you.

 Welcome.

-While I've been sitting here,
+I've been sitting here.

 I've been getting everything that you've been saying,

-But I've been getting it probably not through your words so much.
+Probably not through your words so much.

 Good.